geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-03-03/meeting-transcript.md

 They just didn't sell them as consumer GPUs.
 The MAX 1450 is, again, the software is going to need a lot of work, but from a hardware perspective, it's as good as an H100, so.
 Somewhere between A100 and H100.
-But yeah, so if the stars align, we'll be able to purchase a lot of them, build some blue tiny box pros.
+But yeah, so if the stars align, we'll be able to purchase a lot of them, build some blue TinyBox pros.
 Yeah, and if they don't, well, the AMD stuff looks OK.
 The new AMD stuff looks OK.
 Samples are real.